MarkS270/midtermproject/method.md

 nav_order: 3
 ---

-Here are the steps used to create the bluprints, contruct the 'LED Useless Box':
+Here are the steps used to create the bluprints, contruct the _'LED Combination Box'_:

 1. Go to Tinkercad (Make an account if you don't have one) and start a new project for Circuits --> Here is the link: "tinkercad.com"